TY Bello: 2008–2013:Greenland, The Future, The Jubilee Collection and anti-rape campaign

 In 2008, Bello released her debut studio album Greenland, which was produced by Mosa Adegboye and took two years to develop.
 Described by the singer as a journey of her everyday life, Greenland earned Bello an award at both the Nigeria Music Awards and Sound City Awards.
 The album's lyrical content explores themes of love, family and nation.
 Its title track is an inspirational song written to motivate Nigerians to liberate themselves from a place of despair to a place of hope.

 Bello first revealed plans about her second studio album, The Future, while speaking to Ariya Today.
 The Future was originally slated for release in 2011 and was ranked 12th on Nigerian Entertainment Today s list of the 12 Albums to Buy in 2011.
 Bello worked with producer Mosa and recorded the album in a few months.
 On 19 February 2011, she released "The Future" as the lead single from the album of the same name.
 The song urges Nigerian youth to be the change they seek.
-Directed by Kemi Adetiba, the music video for "The Future" was released on April 3, 2011, and includes cameos from Sound Sultan, Chude Jideonwo, Banky W, and Tara Fela-Durotoye.
+Directed by Kemi Adetiba, the music video for "The Future" was released on 3 April 2011, and includes cameos from Sound Sultan, Chude Jideonwo, Banky W, and Tara Fela-Durotoye.
 Ore Fakorede awarded the song 7 stars out of 10, saying its "soft tribal drums, synths and a piano provide a vivid backdrop for TY to contrast her unmistakable voice against, and this she does brilliantly, bringing the poignancy in the song’s lyrics to life."
 Reviewing for Sahara Reporters, Dapo Osewa described the video as "a narrative in itself that dares to capture the varying and boundless composition of emotion that is the face of the Nigerian."
-Makeup brand House of Tara launched The Jubilee Collection, a limited edition line of makeup inspired by the song.
+Makeup brand House of Tara launched the Jubilee Collection, a limited edition makeup line inspired by the song.

 In October 2011, Bello was one of the celebrities featured in an eight-minute anti-rape video compiled by the Nigerian Ministry of Youth Development.
 The anti-rape video sheds light on the victim of a gang rape at Abia State University in 2011.
 In December 2013, Bello released the Wale Adenuga-assisted single "Yahweh", which features additional vocals from Nwando Okeke and Mosa.
 Bello wrote the song's first line in 2004 during a photo-shoot.